StudfarmStudios/assaultwing/docs/instructions.md

 Game Settings.

 # Playing at the Battlefront — Multiplayer over the Internet

+**TODO: The Battlefront section is out of date.
+The matchmaking server does not respond.
+Update with Steam related information for the Steam launch.**

 Assault Wing is the most fun when many players play over the Internet.
 The easiest way is to go to the Battlefront web page.
 It shows a list of active game